OWASP/owasp-mastg/techniques/android/MASTG-TECH-0004.md

 objection patchapk --source app-release.apk
 ```

-The patched application then needs to be installed using adb, as explained in ["Installing Apps"](#installing-apps).
+The patched application then needs to be installed using adb.

 > This repackaging method is enough for most use cases.
 For more advanced repackaging, refer to ["Repackaging & Re-Signing"](../../techniques/android/MASTG-TECH-0039.md "Repackaging & Re-Signing").